ABOUT ENHANCED AUTOMATIC PARKING ASSIST

 PARTIAL UNPARKING WITH ENHANCED AUTOMATIC PARKING ASSIST

-Enhanced Automatic Parking Assist can also help you pull out of a parallel parking space in some situations.
+Enhanced Automatic Parking Assist can also help you pull out of a parallel or perpendicular parking space in some situations.
+On some older vehicles, this feature can only unpark from parallel parking spaces when there are no other vehicles in front of your vehicle.

 To use the feature to partially unpark your vehicle: